Diddi-RamaKrishna/Energy-Modelling-for-Renewable-Energy/README.md

 This function requires the NumPy library for array operations.

 Author
-This function was authored by [Your Name].
+This function was authored by Rama Krishna